SuperOfficeDocs/superoffice-docs/docs/api/archive-providers/reference/allusers.md

 ---
 uid: AllUsers
 title: AllUsers
 description: Concrete provider for all kinds of users, unfiltered.
-See <see cref="T-SuperOffice.CRM.ArchiveLists.UsersProviderBase" /> for
+See <see cref="T -SuperOffice.CRM.ArchiveLists.UsersProviderBase" /> for
 keywords:
   - "archive"
   - "provider"